satyanash/satyanash.github.io/_posts/2017-11-21-event-pycon-india-2017-new-delhi.markdown

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 He discussed why his company built [Conda](https://conda.io), why they _had_ to improve the python packaging ecosystem itself in order to better perform their job of delivering quality software.
-He also talked about [Bokeh](https://bokeh.pydata.org/en/latest/), an open source visualization library for Python which his company is building in order to better serve the needs of today.
+He also talked about [Bokeh](https://bokeh.pydata.org/en/latest/), an Open Source visualization library for Python which his company is building in order to better serve the needs of today.

 ------